Overview

 - Auditd — 30+ immutable audit rules for system calls, file access, auth events

-alfred-usb-storagetoggle tool - Module blacklisting — firewire, dccp, sctp, cramfs, freevxfs, hfs, jffs2, udf, thunderbolt DMA
+alfred-usb-storagetoggle tool (USBGuard itself is not installed; see Honest gaps) - Module blacklisting — firewire, dccp, sctp, cramfs, freevxfs, hfs, jffs2, udf, thunderbolt DMA

 - PAM hardening — 10-character minimum, 3 character classes, account lockout after failed attempts